Copyright 1994 - 2018 Bill's Bible Basics

 2 Samuel 22:37, KJV

-During the course of his sufferings, Job made the following statements:
+During the course of his sufferings, the Patriarch Job also made the following statements:

 "For now thou numberest my steps: dost thou not watch over my sin?"